 If you are using WordPress, you may already know that thanks to the plugin AMP for WordPress you can turn any of your pages or articles into an AMP page.

 There are many other plugins that do the same thing, but we recommend you to chose this exact one because it comes from the first strict cooperation between Google and WordPress.
 In fact, the Google AMP team is the same team that is working to empower the WordPress ecosystem.
-One of the first results of this cooperation is the AMP for WordPress plugin created by Automattic, our friends at XWP (a leading WP developing agency) and Google itself.
+One of the first results of this cooperation is the AMP for WordPress plugin created by Automatic, our friends at XWP (a leading WP developing agency) and Google itself.
+Here some some cool new updates that your website can benefit from:

 What's new in the AMP Plugin?